-The Appropriate Assessment of the Opportunity mapping for native woodland creation identifies the implications of this element of the Strategy for European sites and details mitigation measures that must be implemented to ensure that there is no adverse effect on the integrity of any European sites.
-As these mitigation measures have been incorporated into the draft Strategy (Appendix 5) along with a requirement for all proposals affecting European sites to be subject to HRA, it can be safely concluded that the Strategy will not have an adverse effect on the integrity of any European site.
+The Appropriate Assessment of the Native Woodland Creation Opportunities map identifies the implications of this element of the Strategy for European sites and details mitigation measures that must be implemented to ensure that there is no adverse effect on the integrity of any European sites.
+As these mitigation measures have been incorporated into the Strategy (Appendix 3) along with a requirement for all proposals affecting European sites to be subject to HRA, it can be safely concluded that the Strategy will not have an adverse effect on the integrity of any European site.